Congratulations on your new job at Syracuse University!

 All Federal Work-Study and non-Federal Work-Study earnings are subject to federal and state income tax.
 Students must submit a W-4 form to the Payroll Office.
 Payroll will mail a W-2 statement to the student’s permanent address as it appears in the Student Records System by Jan.
 31 for the previous calendar year.
 Students paid by an off-campus employer will receive their W-2 statement directly from their employer.

-Student employees are not eligible for benefits such as sick leave, holiday pay, vacations or retirement plans, but they are eligible for worker’s compensation under provisions of New York State law.
+Student employees are not eligible for benefits such as holiday pay, vacations or retirement plans, but they are eligible for worker’s compensation under provisions of New York State law.
 Worker’s compensation covers expenses for medical care and certain benefits for loss of pay resulting from injuries or disabilities incurred on the job.
 Supervisors should be contacted as soon as possible in the event of on-the-job injuries to complete the necessary reports.

 If you are an international student, there are specific rules for working on-campus.
 The Center for International Services website contains helpful information about on-campus employment, the I-9 verification process, and obtaining a Social Security number.
 Visit the U.S. Immigration and Customs Enforcement website for more information.

 Your workplace should be respectful and free from harassment.
 If you feel that you or someone you know is being harassed, please contact the Student Employment Office at 315.443.2268 for assistance.
 In addition, the Office of Equal Opportunity, Inclusion and Resolution Services is available to assist any students who have experienced harassment, discrimination, sexual misconduct, or have come across an access barrier at EqualOpp@syr.edu or 315.443.4018.